New ‘Jeopardy!’ Host Mike Richards Quits Before First Episode Airs

 Mike Richards, who since his announcement as presumptive Jeopardy! host has faced a series of damning revelations about his past on shows including The Price Is Right, has stepped down.
 The search for Alex Trebek’s replacement has begun anew.

-Jeopardy! had spent months “auditioning” a steady rotation of famous guest hosts before news broke earlier this month that Richards would split hosting duties with Mayim Bialik.
+Jeopardy! had spent months “auditioning” a steady rotation of famous guest hosts before news broke earlier this month that Richards would split hosting duties with Mayim Bialik, who will host the franchise’s primetime and spin-off series.

-A person familiar with the matter told The Daily Beast on Friday that Bialik, who was named host of prime time specials, is not in a position to take on Richards’ gig owing to her sitcom commitments.
+A person familiar with the matter told The Daily Beast on Friday that Bialik is not in a position to take on Richards’ gig owing to her sitcom commitments.

 In a memo to staff Friday morning, Richards wrote: